 Detecting drug abuse or addiction is a bit different.
-Many physical and behavioural signs indicate drug use.
-Each drug has its unique manifestations, but some general indications that a person is using drugs.
-Some of these are a sudden change in behaviour, mood swings, irritability and grumpiness.
-And then suddenly is happy and bright or withdrawal from family members and family activities.
+There are many physical and behavioural signs that indicate drug use.
+Each drug has its unique manifestations, here are some general indications that a person is using drugs.
+Some of these are

-It is one thing for a person to have a bad day and another to have weird and continuous daily troubles.
-The most effective way to uncover addiction signs is to request a urine test (for drugs) or a breathalyzer (for alcohol).
-These tests are available at any pharmacy.
+It is one thing for a person to have a bad day and quite another to have weird and continuous daily troubles.
+The most effective way to uncover addiction is to request a urine test (for drugs) or a breathalyzer (for alcohol).
+These tests are available in most pharmacies.

 If the person refuses or finds ways not to do it, it is a sign that they are attempting to hide what they are doing.
 When a person refuses a test, tell them that it can be another time.
 Wait a day and request it again.
 If they decline again, you should sit them down and have a good talk with them.
 Make it safe for them to tell the truth about what is happening.
 Help them be honest, and this will be the first step to getting professional help.